gorgarp/TorchPass/README.md

   ```

 ## Notes
-As of right now this only has single GPU support.
-If you need multi-gpu, feel welcome to submit a PR or let me know via a feature request and I'll do it when I can.

 At this time, I've not cracked how to memory map the dataset beyond the RAM limit.
 The issue sits with degredation of performance when reading from SSD instead of RAM.
 For the time being, split the dataset to fit into your RAM.

 ## Contributing